cynthiacrn/caroncynthia_13_26032023/api/.github/ISSUE_TEMPLATE/login-feature.md

 - [ ] Navigate to the login page (`/login`)
 - [ ] Fill out credentials
-- [ ] SignIn to the back-end API with JWT tokens for authentication
+- [ ] Login to the back-end API with JWT tokens for authentication
 - [ ] Successfully navigate to a profile page (`/profile`)

 For more information on accessing the design assets, see the [Design Assets section in the README](https://github.com/OpenClassrooms-Student-Center/Project-10-Bank-API#design-assets).